open-resources/dash_curriculum/tutorial/part1/chapter2.md

 - Try to add a new Markdown with custom content

 ## 2.3 Summary
 In this chapter we learned about what is a Dash App and what is its recommended sturture.
-We have also explored each building block and their core properties.
+We have also explored each building block and their core properties, learning how to modify them.
+Finally, we learned how to launch the App, stop and update the App.

 In the next chapter, we will discover additional the Dash components and examine how to position them in the layout.

 ---